 Written by Joanne Robinson

-Joanne Robinson, BA, MA, PGCE, FCCT, is an education consultant with significant experience of leading teacher training programmes.
+Joanne Robinson, BA, MA, PGCE, FCCT, is the Director for Training and Development at TeachUp, a company specialising in professional development for teachers in the UK and internationally.
+She has also led a number of teacher training programmes, including an iPGCE and an MA in Education with Pedagogy.
 Prior to this, she taught in secondary education for 16 years.
-She now delivers postgraduate courses and advises on programmes of professional development for schools.
 She is keen to promote inclusive education that centres upon the wellbeing and autonomy of teachers as well as pupils.

 I am writing this as an education professional with ADHD.
 I am the parent of two children, one now adult, both with AuDHD (Autism and ADHD).
 I have taught many children diagnosed with ASD, ADHD and other neurodivergent conditions.
 I suspect I have taught many, many more who were not yet diagnosed.